 The rank and experience of certified personnel shall be determined at time of hire.
 The Board shall direct the Superintendent to validate all experience of professional personnel employed in the District.

 Changes in rank shall be determined on September 15 and February 15 of each year.
 Teachers shall provide proper documentation and credentials verifying that the academic requirements for a rank change have been completed.
+Once proper documentation has been completed, any salary increase will be retroactive back to July 1 for the September 15th date and January 1 for the February 15th date.

-PERSONNEL D03.121
+PERSONNEL C03.121